dwhiffing/fury/content/nato/uk/navy/sub/body.md

 **Diesel Powered Submarines**

 The RN operate two types of Diesel-electric submarines.
-There are several advantages of these submarines over nuclear powered SSNs, but the one main disadvantage is speed, and the need to recharge the batteries to enable electric operation.
+There are several advantages of these submarines over nuclear powered SSNs but the main disadvantages are speed, and the need to recharge the batteries to enable electric operation.
 Two key advantages are size, these boats are much smaller and therefore more maneuverable in restricted waters, and silence.
-Stealth in a submarine is fundamental to survivability and its ability to stalk its pray, and Diesel-electric boats are much quieter than nuclear boats which must run cooling pumps to keep the reactors under control.
+Stealth in a submarine is fundamental to survivability and its ability to stalk its pray, Diesel-electric boats are much quieter than nuclear boats which must run cooling pumps to keep the reactors under control.
 The traditional classification for a ‘conventionally’ powered boat is ‘SS’, while many newer boats are classified as ‘SSK’, with the K indicating ‘Hunter-Killer’.
 Although these boats could travel long distances they spent most of their time patrolling in home waters, with half of them either at sea or ready to deploy on short notice.

 [**Upholder
 Class**](http://www.military-today.com/navy/upholder_class.htm)